Kshitij-Darwhekar/Sentiment-Analysis-News-Articles/README.md

 # Sentiment-Analysis-News-Articles

-Sentiment Analysis of Finance Articles to determine if the news about a particular stock is positieve or negative.
+Sentiment Analysis of Finance Articles to determine if the news about a particular stock is positive or negative.

 LLM Used : finebert-tone
 Link to the model : https://huggingface.co/yiyanghkust/finbert-tone